Treaty of Saint Petersburg (1875): Treaty of Portsmouth

 The Treaty of Portsmouth ended the Russo-Japanese War on September 5, 1905.
 Its terms stipulated that Russia cede the southern half of Sakhalin to Japan at fifty degrees North latitude.
-This treaty changed the border between Russian and Japanese territories as had been previously decided by the 1875 Treaty of Saint Petersburg.
+This treaty changed the border between Russian and Japanese territories, affirming the Japanese presence in Southern Manchuria and Korea.
+Also, Russia ceded the southern half of Sakhalin.

 Treaty of San Francisco

 The San Francisco Peace Treaty, signed on September 8, 1951, effectively ended the war between the Allies of World War II and Japan.
 This treaty was signed by 48 allied countries, excluding the Soviet Union.
 Article 2 Section C of the treaty stated that "Japan renounces all right, title and claim to the Kurile Islands, and to that portion of Sakhalin and the islands adjacent to it over which Japan acquired sovereignty as a consequence of the Treaty of Portsmouth of September 5, 1905."
 This did not, however, give the Kuril Islands to the Soviet Union.
 The Soviet Union refused to sign the Treaty of San Francisco for these reasons, with Foreign Minister Andrei Gromyko stating the Soviet claim to the Kuril[e] islands and Sakhalin as being "indisputable."